romdalf/dwgc2021/README.md

   csi.storage.k8s.io/provisioner-secret-namespace: kube-system
 ```

-That's it!
-Well, one more thing, then we will done selling the dreams ;)
-In 99% of cases, when deploying a stateful application, a specific deployment type called ["StatefulSet"](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) (and more [here](https://cloud.google.com/kubernetes-engine/docs/how-to/stateful-apps)) has to be used to "ask" the Kubernetes orchestrator to:
+### Application Team
+The only requirement is to use a StatefulSet deployment type for the application when deploying a stateful application, the definition is available here ["StatefulSet"](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) (and more [here](https://cloud.google.com/kubernetes-engine/docs/how-to/stateful-apps)).
+Using such deployment type tells Kubernetes orchestrator to:
 - be gentle!
-It's not a stateless application.
+It's not a stateless application, there is precious data that we want to keep.
 - respect the order!
-With stateful application, order is required for deployment, scaling and updating
+With stateful workload, order is required for deploying, scaling and updating the application

 ## show me the YAML!